notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * `☐ Print line number`: will include line numbers when printed
 * **Colour Options**
-    * `☐ WYSIWYG`: same colours will apply to printing as you see in the editor
+    * `☐ WYSIWYG`: same colors will apply to printing as you see in the editor
-    * `☐ Invert`: black prints as white, light colour prints as dark, and vice versa
+    * `☐ Invert`: black prints as white, light color prints as dark, and vice versa
     * `☐ Black on White`: prints black text on white background, no highlighting
-    * `☐ No background colour`: same as WYSIWYG, except no background colour is printed
+    * `☐ No background colour`: same as WYSIWYG, except no background color is printed
 * **Margin Setting (Unit:mm)**: define the page margins, in mm
 * **Header and Footer**: define what will be printed in each page's header and footer sections
     * Click in one of the `Left part`, `middle part`, or `right part` for header or footer;